 - Don’t treat symptoms, look for the cure

 When we start a process in Data / Ops, we do not just look at the immediate goal to be achieved.
-We try to understand how each of our actions affect the rest of the system, we stay proactive and pessimistic (in a good way) to ensure that we have always tried to understand ways where it could go wrong and try to find solutions to them, before the problem occurs.
+We try to understand how each of our actions affects the rest of the system, we stay proactive and pessimistic (in a good way) to ensure that we have always tried to understand ways where it could go wrong and try to find solutions to them before the problem occurs.
 This way, we are always one step ahead of the probable mess.
-It helps us respond faster to a problem, than just wait for one to happen and then react to it.
+It helps us respond faster to a problem than just waiting for one to happen and then react to it.

-We have had regular session where the whole company spend time in adding data into the system, with all its complexity.
+We have had a regular session where the whole company spends time in adding data into the system, with all its complexity.
 Every week, and at times, a few minutes of every day, we randomly play with our App and Data and flag errors.
 And we also take turns in correcting these mistakes as well.
-It is imperative that the different verticals of the company interact with each other and understand what the Tech and Data team does and how it impact the others, especially since we are a Data driven Tech company.
+It is imperative that the different verticals of the company interact with each other and understand what the Tech and Data team does and how it impacts the others, especially since we are a Data-driven Tech company.

 - Quality must be measurable